Skip to main content

 Escape Room Part II: Locks and Keys

 With the end of our Quahog Cup Challenge for 2020, I wanted to take the time to recap and share what I learned.
 First I need to give credit to Amanda Jones, an inspiring and creative librarian from Louisiana who with her teaching colleague, Heather White, produced an excellent online learning experience about Google Forms and Digital Escape Rooms.
 As I said earlier, I have done digital escape rooms in Google Forms specific to nonfiction articles in which I wanted students to practice close reading.
 This one was going to be a bit different.
 Amanda Jones's webinar was an excellent refresher course for me and reminded me of some fun tricks and tips when creating the game.
-I would recommend their Our Two Cents Webinars as very practical and immediately useful in your daily teaching practices, both on campus and remotely.
+I would recommend their Webinars as very practical and immediately useful in your daily teaching practices, both on campus and remotely.

 Just to remind readers of the previous post, students were given a list of twenty-five books that were selected by the 6th-grade team and me, the librarian.
 They were asked to read a minimum of ten books and to record book reviews on Flipgrid during the course of the school year.
 The Escape Room, based on the booklist, combined puzzles, codes, images, and maps as the students were guided through the Locks and Keys to arrive at their final destination.
 In the end, teams were asked to create their own Lock and Key based on one of the books they had read.
 Some were very creative incorporating keys written in Morse Code!